RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 - ✉️ Mail: where you received messages non-playable characters.
 - 👩‍💻 Work: where you earned in-game money (see following sections)
-- 🏦 Bank: where you could see your in-game balanc
+- 🏦 Bank: where you could see your in-game balance
 - 🛒 Store: where you could buy real-life items with in-game money (see following sections)
-- 📰 News: where you could read daily news reports in 2027
+- 📰 News: where you could read daily news reports in 2027 -👥 Friends: directory of people you met in the game

 This bot was easy to develop thanks to excellent [Telegram libraries](https://pypi.org/project/python-telegram-bot/) for Python.

 The phone medium was very effective for immersion.
 Something about the messaging medium makes the game feel real.
 The game mechanics, covered shortly, were a mixture of push and pull; some actions were done on the player's own initiative, others were prompted through push notifications.
 As a whole, the bot implementation was hacky, given time constraints, but it worked reliably enough for the course of the game.

-## 👩‍ Work: The Ultimatum Game
+## 👩‍ Work

 To recap, the core class divide in 2027 was between engineers and labellers, and there was extremely high levels of inequality.
 How to convey this in the game?